 = Enables the use of getfacl, setfacl

-for additional access rightszfs set compression=lz4 atime=off xattr=sa acltype=posixacl data # Writes the attributes to the pool data
+= Automatically expands the storage space of a pool when all hard drives have been replaced with larger modelszfs set compression=lz4 atime=off xattr=sa acltype=nfsv4 autoexpand=on data # Writes the attributes to the pool data

-zfs set compression=lz4 atime=off xattr=sa acltype=posixacl work
+zfs set compression=lz4 atime=off xattr=sa acltype=nfsv4 autoexpand=on work

 The result can be checked with zpool status data